suujia/website/Bonso/content/essay/_posts/2020-12-13-On-Productivity.markdown

 **2. How to Sleep Well:**

 1. Live somewhere quiet.
 Noise makes it harder to fall asleep and may wake you up many times throughout the night.
+Earplugs, if you can't move or if the noise is your partner.
 2. Darken the room.
 Once you go dark you can’t go back.
 It allows night owls to sleep in and get enough sleep because it prevents getting woken up prematurely in the morning when the sun makes it into your room.
 Not to mention that it is easier to fall asleep.
 Install blackout curtains or an eye mask.
 3. Temperature: don’t overheat, it causes nightmares.
 70°F (20°C) seems to be the most comfortable for most people.
 This varies of course between person, blanket thickness, and choice of pajamas.
 4. Exercise during the day helps you fall asleep much faster.
+It decreases anxious or negative feelings that keep you awake in bed.
+The onset of work from home cause a huge decrease in exercise in many people and it really shows in the mental health of individuals.
+In a work from home world, I have a mini bike underneath my desk to keep me awake and moving like a hamster on its wheel.
+I have seen incredible experiences and results from people walking on their treadmills underneath their standing desk as well.
-5. Pursue a state of calmness.
+5. Calmness before bed.
 Have a wind-down activity before bed like playing the piano, reading, taking a bath, or journaling.
 Listen to meditation before sleeping if you’re feeling negative emotions or want to quiet the mind.
+Watching or reading intense stories, and working intensely on my projects elevate my heart rate and it tends to keep me wide awake, so I try to avoid that.
 6. Don’t consume caffeine in the afternoon.
 7. Don’t eat, nap, or exercise late into the evening.
 8. Have a regular schedule.
 This will help to fall asleep quicker and ensure that you’re not fatigued in the morning.
 It also offers better long term health outcomes due to regulating circadian rhythm.